epogrebnyak/lamr/README.md

 ## Glossary

-**MWE.** Minimal, workable example.
+**MRE.** Minimal, reproducable example.
 A perished art of asking questions about code with just enough specific information.
 See [more here](https://stackoverflow.com/help/minimal-reproducible-example).